 - Vacation leave accrual is capped at 260 hours

-- Vacation usage is to be reported on a monthly basis by all employees
+- Vacation usage is to be reported on a monthly basis by all employees on their timesheet

 - Vacation Leave is payable upon termination of employment up to a maximum of 180 hours

 - 9-month employees are not eligible for vacation leave

 - Returning Retirees